 The Todd Center building, originally the Western Michigan University Southwest building, was obligated in 2002 and was set to expire in 2037.
 However, the State Building Authority has terminated the lease early.
-Once the process is completed the property will be conveyed to the College.
+The property was conveyed to the College.

 V. Implementation Plan